-Mona is owner of the Law Office of Mona Parsa, conducting entertainment contracts review and negotiation for film, television and music, and representing individuals primarily in the entertainment industry in immigration matters.
+Mona is owner of the Law Office of Mona Parsa, conducting entertainment contracts review and negotiation for film, television and music, and representing entrepreneurs, entertainment professionals and those at the top of their respective fields with immigration matters.

 Two seemingly divergent areas – entertainment and immigration – yet a brief introduction to the source of Mona’s drive reveals their connection.
 Her immigration work centers on assisting individuals and companies in spreading their expertise in their respective fields so that all segments of society may benefit and advance, thereby allowing clients to have the ability to cause further waves throughout the globe with their talents and expertise.
 This area of her work has stemmed from her international and human rights activities, which are founded in her interest in resolving issues of inequality that hinder societies from advancing.
 At the same time, Mona’s work in entertainment law has attracted clients with an interest in using their skills and talents to better the societies around them by bringing joy to hearts with music, or exposing injustice or good works through film.
 Mona’s work in immigration and entertainment, then, have groundings in her passion to encourage individuals to achieve their highest potential – for the benefit of society’s hearts, minds, and unmitigated advancement.
 It is this fiery drive that makes her a sought-after advocate for those looking to take their talents to the top.